Extended Deadline: February 15, 2021

 Applicants may propose to be in residence in Pittsburgh for all or a portion of the two-month duration of the SLI, according to the needs of their projects.
 However, please note that applicants should be prepared to conduct their projects entirely remotely in the event that pandemic conditions prevent the 2021 SLI from offering in-person instruction, and/or if University of Pittsburgh restrictions on non-essential travel prohibit the use of grant funds to cover travel expenses in Summer 2021.

-Continue reading “Language Teaching and Learning Research Grants (University of Pittsburgh)”
+Continue reading “Funding: Language Teaching and Learning Research Grants (SLI, University of Pittsburgh)”

 Deadline: February 15, 2021

-Deadline: February 15, 2021 (funding)
+Deadline: February 28, 2021